Alex-bzh/corpus-kaamelott/README.md

 ## Resources

 - `sample/` folder is a set of 40 screenplays selected by sampling.
 By nature, they should not be considered as stable, but as a work in progress.
+- `static/cast.txt`: makes the link between characters and the actors who interpret them.
 - `static/characters.txt`: directory of characters in Kaamelott.
 - `static/episodes.txt` lists all the episodes transcribed on *Hypnoweb*.
 - `static/index.txt` is a collection of metadata about the original screenplays scraped from Hypnoweb.